ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 ### navigation.top.cursor_animation.hide
 hides the blinking cursor animation in the top nav.
 ignored if `navigation.top.hide` is set.

+### navigation.top.search_button.hide
+hides the search button in the top nav.
+ignored if `navigation.top.hide` is set.

 ### revision.date
 enables the "Page last updated..." text at the bottom of the page.  requires [git-revision-date plugin setup].